 Coverage rates for 5 year olds

-Three states and territories (ACT, Tasmania and Victoria) have coverage rates above the national rate.
+Two states and territories (Victoria and Tasmania) have coverage rates above the national rate.

 For detailed data, take a look at: